chrisxfire/chrisxfire.github.io/content/notes/_net/user-interfaces/winui-3/xaml/mvvm-pattern/notify-data-binding-when-property-changes.md

 weight: 1
 ---

-# Notify the Data Binding when Property Changes
+# notify the data binding when property changes
 Implement the `INotifyPropertyChanged` interface on the ViewModel:

 `MainViewModel.cs`